apache/mxnet/docs/tutorials/java/mxnet_java_on_intellij.md

 **Step 5.** Build the project:
 - To build the project, from the menu choose Build, and then choose Build Project.

-**Step 6.** Navigate to the App.java class in the project and paste the code from HelloWorld.java from [Java Demo project](https://github.com/apache/incubator-mxnet/blob/java-api/scala-package/mxnet-demo/java-demo/src/main/java/sample/HelloWorld.java) on MXNet repository, overwriting the original hello world code.
+**Step 6.** Navigate to the App.java class in the project and paste the code in `main` method from HelloWorld.java from [Java Demo project](https://github.com/apache/incubator-mxnet/blob/java-api/scala-package/mxnet-demo/java-demo/src/main/java/sample/HelloWorld.java) on MXNet repository, overwriting the original hello world code.
-You can also grab the entire [Java Demo project](https://github.com/apache/incubator-mxnet/tree/java-api/scala-package/mxnet-demo/java-demo) and run it by following the instructions on the [README](https://github.com/apache/incubator-mxnet/blob/java-api/scala-package/mxnet-demo/java-demo/README.md)
+You can also grab the entire [Java Demo project](https://github.com/apache/incubator-mxnet/tree/java-api/scala-package/mxnet-demo/java-demo) and run it by following the instructions on the [README](https://github.com/apache/incubator-mxnet/blob/java-api/scala-package/mxnet-demo/java-demo/README.md).

 **Step 7.** Now run the App.java.